Alejogb1/job-board/blog-data/how-does-changing-nprocess-affect-spacy-30s-nlppipe.md

 id: "how-does-changing-nprocess-affect-spacy-30s-nlppipe"
 ---

-Alright, let's talk about `nlp.pipe` in spaCy 3.0 and how fiddling with `n_process` can impact its performance.
+, let's talk about `nlp.pipe` in spaCy 3.0 and how fiddling with `n_process` can impact its performance.
 I’ve spent quite a few late nights optimizing NLP pipelines, and this parameter is definitely one you'll want to understand intimately.

 I remember a project a few years back, a huge text classification task involving thousands of legal documents.
 We initially deployed our spaCy pipeline with the default `n_process` value, and the processing times were... suboptimal.
 It became clear that understanding the intricacies of how spaCy utilizes multiprocessing was crucial to get the performance we needed.
 The problem wasn't the algorithm itself, but rather how efficiently we were leveraging the available system resources.